saschpe/docker-cmakelint/README.md

     docker run --rm saschpe/cmakelint --help

-Assuming you want to format all headers and sources in a directory *src*, a full example might look like this:
+Assuming you want to format all CMake files in a directory *src*, a full example might look like this:

     cmake_files=$(find . \( -name CMakeLists.txt -o -name *.cmake \) -exec echo /opt/{} \;)